Miscellaneous dermatological conditions:

 Premature infants (w. corrected age <5 weeks).
 Infants <2kg.
 Asthma or history of bronchospasm.
 Heart rate <80bpm, >1st-degree heart block, or decompensated heart failure.
 Blood pressure <50/30mmHg.
 Pheochromocytoma.

 May mask signs of hypoglycemia.
-Risk of hypoglycemia; withhold dose if vomiting or not feeding regularly; discontinue if hypoglycemia occurs.
+Increased risk of hypoglycemia esp. during poor oral food intake, vomiting, infection, cold, or stress; withhold dose under these conditions; discontinue if hypoglycemia occurs.
 Bradycardia.
 Hypotension.
 Monitor HR and BP for 2hrs after initiation or dose increases.
 Discontinue if severe (<80bpm) or symptomatic bradycardia or hypotension (SBP <50mmHg) occurs.
 Interrupt treatment if lower respiratory tract infection develops.
 CHF.
 Increased risk of stroke in PHACE syndrome with severe cerebrovascular anomalies; evaluate for potential arteriopathy prior to initiation.
-Pregnancy (Cat.C), nursing mothers: not indicated.
+Pregnancy, nursing mothers: not indicated.

 Increased risk of hypoglycemia with concomitant corticosteroids.
 May interfere with epinephrine.
 Potentiated by CYP2D6, CYP1A2, CYP2C19 inhibitors.
 Antagonized by CYP1A2 inducers (eg, phenytoin, phenobarbital) and CYP2C19 inducers (eg, rifampin).